-Different facets of the last leg of delivery are becoming more prevalent in various industry spaces, including e-commerce and direct-to-consumer (DTC) businesses.
+Different facets of last-mile logistics are becoming more prevalent in various industry spaces, including e-commerce and direct-to-consumer (DTC) businesses.
 Here’s what that may mean for your business.

 Many people are growing more accustomed to tracking their deliveries from their sofas or office desks, waiting to see if their packages or loads have shipped, where they’re currently located, and how far away they are from their endpoint.

 Before we were all confined to our homes, home deliveries were by no means a foreign concept.
 Yet, the pandemic has dramatically increased what people are willing to order for delivery, along with the frequency of items being delivered to their front doors and how long they’re willing to wait for their packages.
 As e-commerce and online shopping first began making waves, we were initially willing to accept weeklong shipping times.
 Now, the increasingly acceptable timeframe is two days or less.